 The average credit period on receivables is 30 days.
-No interest is charged on outstanding trade receivables.
+Interest is charged on overdue distribution use of system receivables.

-The Company always measures the loss allowance for trade receivables at an amount equal to lifetime expected credit loss.
+The Group always measures the loss allowance for trade receivables at an amount equal to lifetime expected credit loss.
 The expected credit losses on trade receivables are estimated using a provision matrix by reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
+The loss allowance has not been split out into detailed analysis.